The best breast pumps - electric manual, wearable, singles and doubles tested by mums

 – Best for wireless pumping

-Type: Electric | Hands-free: No | Power: USB-powered rechargeable battery pack | Award: Gold – Electric/battery breast pump (single), MadeForMums Awards 2021
+Type: Single Electric | Hands-free: No | Power: Mains and rechargeable battery with USB type C port | Award: Gold – Electric/Battery Breast Pump, MadeForMums Awards 2022

 Pros: Extremely quiet, no tubes or wires, compatible with most standard bottles